 Peel Ports commits to supporting North Ayrshire Council in their identification and bidding for funding from UK government for nationally identified roads needing 'infrastructure improvements'.
 Any improvements to these roads would align with the nationally identified need to help promote economic growth and the enablers required to do this in a sustainable manner and in the case of North Ayrshire within the context of the Ayrshire Growth Deal.
+Should upgrades be required to infrastructure, we will be looking towards the public sector, as per the approach at Ravenscraig, where £120 million allocated in a joint venture as a comparable as a strategic development site.

 As the rail network is still functioning and providing service to a third party at present Peel is able to and in line with Peel's commitment to multi-modality absorb, grow and develop any haulage that is rail compatible from the redevelopment of Hunterston PARC.